-- 1. Turning on, taking off, landing, and then disarming the drone three times. - 2.
-Moving the drone forward and backwards, left and right. - 3.
-Flying around in a circle, free-flying the drone to get used to the controls.
+- 1. Test the new drone arms by taking off and landing.
+Check if propellers are functioning correctly. - 2.
+Moving the drone forward and backwards, left and right.
+Watch if the drone is leaning to one side. - 3.
+Flying around in a circle, free-flying the drone to test the drone's robustness.